 Even if grandparents are willing babysitters, new parents might, for example, worry they could drop the baby if they’ve had a fall recently or that they might forget care instructions if they’re having cognitive issues.
 Or grandparents might simply have wildly different notions than parents about what is acceptable care and supervision.

-Of course, it was never okay to let babies knock themselves out of their highchairs onto the floor.
-But the idea of how to parent has changed a lot in recent years, which can create some generational disconnect, Kennedy-Moore says.
+The idea of how to parent has changed a lot in recent years, which can create some generational disconnect.
 Parents today are expected to actively cultivate children and maintain a hyper-focus on helping them reach their potential, whereas parents in the past generally were more laissez-faire and might have spent less time with their kids when they were growing up.

-“Grandparents might place a greater value on enjoying children and spending time with them, which might not have been the case when parents were raised,” she says.
+“Grandparents might place a greater value on enjoying children and spending time with them, which might not have been the case when parents were raised, Kennedy-Moore says.
 “Grandparents might feel like they’re getting kind of a do-over if Grandpa spent a lot of time traveling for work.
 That can be fun for dads to see, or it could be sad that he missed out, or both.”

 Another common issue that crops up when parents live close to the grandparents is the giving of unsolicited advice or disrespecting boundaries, Bowen says.
 When Rick* and his wife and daughter lived in the same Colorado town as Rick’s mother-in-law, Grandma would often drop by unannounced, letting herself in ostensibly to deliver People magazines she’d finished reading, despite being asked to stop.